shehzebnasim95-spec/my-intune-training/README.md

 # Security groups/ Dyanmic groups/ RBAC
-I created my first groups.
+Its best practice to assign licenses through groups in order to do this at scale.
 I wanted to practice dynamic groups which populate by setting attributes when you form the group.
 To set the attribute, click new group > Membership type, Dyanmic and then add it.
 For the NewHires group, this rule will add a user if their hire date is within the last 30 days.
 Testing this group is done by clicking validate rules, and select a test user to see if that group assignment picks up

 <img width="839" height="498" alt="setup dynamicgroup" src="https://github.com/user-attachments/assets/e13af3c9-a2fc-4b63-9787-278c30ea291a" />